Luca-Hu/sharePlacesApp-Frontend/README.md

 - 2、User Sign-up & Sign-in

  You can click "Authentication" button at the top right to signup/login.
 If you signup, you will login automatically.

+- 3、Edit & Delete your post

+ You can edit your post information or delete your post in "My Places".

-- 3、Upload Images To Share
+- 4、Upload Images To Share

 After you login, you can access to two modules: "My Places" and "Add Place".
 In "Add Place" module, you can create new post to share where you are and add your review.
 In "My Places" module, you can edit/delete your places.

-- 4、Locate address By Google Map API
+- 5、Locate address By Google Map API

 When you create new post of place, you need to type a valid address or a keyword so that the Google Map API can automatically locate an accrate address on map.
 You can view the result by click the "View On Map" button after posting.

-- 5、Auto Log-in/Log-out - Token
+- 6、Auto Log-in/Log-out ( By using Token )

 The application uses the site Token to maintain auto-login and auto-logout within an hour.
 Even if you don't actively logout, your account will be automatically logged out after an hour.